Thinking of joining a study?

 • 11.
 In case of not using hormonal contraceptives, menstrual cycle of 21-35 days.

 • 12.
-In case of depo-provera (3 month injectable) at least 3 cycles of 21-35 days after stop.
+In case of Depo-Provera (3 month injectable) at least 3 cycles of 21-35 days after stop.

 • 13.
 In case of necessary progesterone treatment, be willing to use condoms temporarily.